api3dao/oev-docs/docs/oev/searchers/oev-playground.md

 # OEV Playground

-In the previous version we had developed an OEV playground that explained the auction process through an interactive UI.
+For the previous OEV version we had developed an OEV playground that explained the auction process through an interactive UI.
 While this provided a great intro to the auction process, it only scratched the surface of OEV.
 To provide a full playground for OEV liquidations, we've decided to launch our own dApp built with API3 OEV proxies.
 This allows us to build a fully functional OEV bot and share that as a reference.